Papilio indra

 Distribution

-Geographically found in the western half of North America, ranging from extreme southern British Columbia, through Washington, Oregon, California (to northern Baja California, Mexico), around the Rockies in Idaho, Montana, Wyoming, Nevada, Utah, Colorado, and south to Arizona and New Mexico, with sightings as far east as western Nebraska and South Dakota.
+Western North America from extreme southern British Columbia south through Washington, Oregon, and California to northern Baja California, Mexico.
+Eastward through the Rocky Mountain region: Idaho, western Montana, Wyoming, Nevada, Utah, Colorado, Arizona, and New Mexico.
+Easternmost records from western Nebraska and western South Dakota.

 Diet